vivaria/edisonrul.ing/docs/source/cards/e/earthbound-wave.md

 ### Card Rulings

-●If you don't control a face-up “Earthbound Immortal” monster when this card resolves, you still negate the activation of your opponent’s Spell or Trap Card.
+*   If you don't control a face-up “Earthbound Immortal” monster when this card resolves, you still negate the activation of your opponent’s Spell or Trap Card.